elchininet/home-assistant-javascript-templates/README.md

 This property gets and sets the global variables that will be available in all the templates.

+#### refs

+This property gets and sets the global refs variables that will be available in all the templates.
+If you assign a new `refs`, the previous `refs` variables and the template trackings that were using them will be cleaned.
+Consult the [refs variables](#refs-variables) section for more info.

 ### Methods

 #### renderTemplate